AdasRakieta/journey-planner/Dokumentacje/USER_GUIDE.md

 ## 🎯 Overview

-Journey Planner is a comprehensive travel planning application that helps you organize trips, manage accommodations, track transportation, plan attractions, and estimate costs—all in one place with an interactive map.
+Journey Planner is a comprehensive travel planning application that helps you organize trips, manage accommodations, track transportation, plan attractions, and estimate costs-all in one place with an interactive map.

 ## ✨ Features